mcrespoae/tempit/README.md

 - Parallel execution mode for performance measurement.
 - Human-readable time formatting.
 - Optional verbose mode for detailed information.
-- Optional recursion checker.
+- Automatic recursion checker.

 ## Parameters

-Using the decorator @tempit without any parameters executes the function once and displays the execution time.
+Using the decorator `@tempit` without any parameters executes the function once and displays the execution time.
 However, you can enhance the experience using the following arguments:

 - `run_times` (int, optional): Specifies the number of function executions.
 Defaults to 1.
 - `concurrency_mode` (bool, optional): Determines the concurrency mode for the function execution.
 It uses [joblib](https://pypi.org/project/joblib/) for parallel computing.
-The  default execution backend is "loky" but if the function is being triggered other than the main thread or main process, the backend will be changed to multithreading to aovid pickle errors.
-If, for any other reason, fails, the program will try to execute the func run_times non concurrently in the main process.
-Defaults to True.
+Defaults to True. **Will be changed to False as default in v.0.2.0**
 - `verbose` (bool, optional): Controls whether detailed information is printed after execution.
 Defaults to False.
-- `check_for_recursion` (bool, optional): Checks for recursion in the decorated function.
+- `check_for_recursion` ~~(bool, optional):~~ Will be **DEPRECRATED in v0.2.0**. ~~Checks for recursion in the decorated function~~.
 Please, read the [Recursive functions](#recursive-functions) for detailed information.
 Defaults to False.

+## Best practices

+The ideal way to use this package is by applying the decorator to the functions you want to measure and running them side by side to compare the results more easily.

+- If you want to measure several times to get an average, you can use the `run_times` parameter.

+- For more precise time execution, it is recommended to set `concurrency_mode` to `False`.
+Please see the [Concurrency](#concurrency) section to understand the limitations of concurrency.

+- Recursive functions should be encapsulated for better benchmarking.
+Please refer to the [Recursive functions](#recursive-functions) section to to learn more about recursion and `tempit`.

+- Avoid decorating classes directly, as a `PicklingError` may occur if the class is then instantiated in another process.
+For more information, please see the [Decorating classes that could be instantiated in another processes](#decorating-classes-that-could-be-instantiated-in-another-processes) in the [Other Limitations](#other-limitations) section.

 ## Recursive functions

-Measuring the time of recursive functions using decorators can be tricky due to potential verbosity in output.
-Using recursive functions with this package may result in very verbose output (one per each recursive call plus the original one), making it difficult to read.
+Measuring the execution time of recursive functions using decorators can be challenging due to potential verbosity in the output.
+This package offers an automatic recursion detection feature, but it is strongly recommended to use the [encapsulating the recursive function](#encapsulating-the-recursive-function) solution for cleaner, more precise and safer results.

-There are two potential solutions for this issue, [use the recursion detector](#using-the-check_for_recursion-parameter) or [encapsulating the recursive function](#encapsulating-the-recursive-function).

-### Using the `check_for_recursion` parameter
+### Using the autio recursion feature

-If you're aware that your function utilizes recursion, you can use the `check_for_recursion` parameter.

-Activating this option has some overhead in performance but it enables users to decorate recursive functions with a clean output.
+The auto recursion feature detects recursion in the decorated function by checking the parent call function.
+If recursion is found, it will only output the time taken to run the appropriate function, plus an overhead.
+It is not recommended to rely on this feature intentionally since the collected time data will not be accurate and the process will take longer.

+This feature is intended for passive use in case the user forgets to encapsulate the recursive function or for non-accurate comparisons.

 ```python
 @tempit(run_times=3, concurrent_execution=True, verbose=False, check_for_recursion=True)